A Reverse Black Hole Information Problem: Toy model for small, evaporating black holes in AdS

 \subsection{Set-up}

 We take the Hilbert space decomposition to be the same as in Sec.~\ref{sec: small black holes} and propose a prescription to coarse-grain dynamically over the black hole degrees of freedom.
+The microcanonical window around energy $E$ is decomposed into smaller Hilbert spaces that have energy $E-n$ in the black hole and energy $n$ in the radiation states.
+The Hamiltonian describes dynamics both within and between these sectors, and we coarse-grain only over the internal black hole dynamics.
 We will construct an ensemble of Hamiltonians and average over the time-evolved density matrix.
 After projection onto the microcanonical window, all eigenvalues of Hamiltonians in the ensemble are in the interval $[E-\Delta E/2, E+ \Delta E/2]$.
 We will work in the eigenbasis of a single draw $H_0$ from the ensemble.
 All of the Hamiltonians in the ensemble will be of the form

 and for $H_0$ this $\Delta H$ will be a diagonal matrix where the diagonal values are in the microcanonical band $\pm \Delta E/2$.
-Since the $E \mathds{1}$ component commutes with all matrices, it has no effect on the time evolution of the density matrix.
+Since the $E \mathds{1}$ component commutes with all matrices, it does not affect the time evolution of the density matrix.
 Therefore, we only need to consider the ensemble for $\Delta H$.
 This $\Delta H$ will have two contributions, which we will call $H_{\tsc{mix}}$ and $H_{\tsc{hop}}$.
 The mixing Hamiltonian $H_{\tsc{mix}}$ will describe the dynamics within each $\cH^{(n)}$, and the hopping Hamiltonian $H_{\tsc{hop}}$ describes the interactions between the different subspaces.
 Firstly we describe $H_{\tsc{mix}}$.
 The $n$-th block $H_{\tsc{mix}}^{(n)}$ of this Hamiltonian acts on the $n$-th Hilbert subspace $\cH^{(n)}$ of~\eqref{eq:Hblockdec} as

-For the radiation Hilbert spaces, we assume there is no uncertainty in $H_{\tsc{mix,rad}}^{(n)}$.
+We assume that there is no uncertainty in $H_{\tsc{mix,rad}}^{(n)}$.
 Since the eigenstates and eigenvalues should be the same for all draws of the ensemble, we pick a single diagonal matrix with eigenvalues drawn from a normal distribution centred around zero and with standard deviation $\sigma$.

-In the black hole Hilbert spaces, a unitary-invariant ensemble of Hamiltonians is natural, as one is not able to distinguish different black hole microstates.
+For $H_{\tsc{mix,BH}}^{(E-n)}$, unitary-invariant ensembles of Hamiltonians are natural, as one is not able to distinguish different black hole microstates.
 We will draw our mixing Hamiltonian from a unitary ensemble with Gaussian statistics: the Gaussian unitary ensemble (GUE).
 The probability measure of the GUE is